Trade/other name(s): Gleevec, Glivec, STI 571, STI-571, imatinib mesylate

-- the antibiotics erythromycin (EES), clarithromycin (Biaxin) and telithromycin (Ketek)
+- The antibiotics erythromycin (EES) and clarithromycin (Biaxin)

-- anti-fungals such as ketoconazole (Nizoral), itraconazole (Sporanox), voriconazole (Vfend)
+- Anti-fungal drugs such as ketoconazole (Nizoral), itraconazole (Sporanox), voriconazole (Vfend)

-- HIV drugs such as indinavir, ritonavir, saquinavir, nelfinavir, atazanavir, and others
+- HIV drugs such as indinavir, ritonavir, saquinavir, nelfinavir, and atazanavir

 Do not start or stop taking these medicines while on imatinib without talking with the prescribing doctor(s) about all of the medicines you take, including imatinib.